-(2) Incumbent Corporate/Executive Officers:
+(b) Incumbent Corporate/Executive Officers:

-At its Organizational Meeting held on May 31, 2022, immediately after the adjournment of the Annual Stockholders' Meeting, the Board re-elected/re-appointed the following corporate/executive officers for the year 2022-2023, to wit:
+At its Organizational Meeting held on May 31, 2022, immediately after the adjournment of the annual stockholders' meeting, the Board re-elected/re-appointed the following corporate/executive officers for the year 2022-2023, to wit:

 Name Position Age Citizenship 1.
 Mr. Basilio C. Yap Chairman Emeritus 72 Filipino 2.
-Dr. Jaime C. Laya Chairman of the Board (Former Chairman, Monetary Board and Governor, Central Bank of the Philippines) 84 Filipino 3.
+Dr. Jaime C. Laya Chairman of the Board (Former 84 Filipino Chairman, Monetary Board and Governor, Central Bank of the Philippines) 3.
 Mr. Carlos A. Pinpin, Jr. President 66 Filipino 4.
-Senior Justice Josue N. Bellosillo (Ret.)
-Vice Chairman of the Board and Corporate Counsel (Retired Senior Justice of the Supreme Court) 89 Filipino 5.
+Senior Justice Josue N. Vice Chairman of the Board 89 Filipino Bellosillo (Ret.) and Corporate Counsel (Retired Senior Justice of the Supreme Court) 5.
 Dr. Emilio C. Yap III Vice Chairman of the Board 51 Filipino 6.
 Atty.
 Agnes B. Urbano Asst.
 Corporate Secretary 61 Filipino 7.
 Atty.
 Renniel C. Mailom Asst.
 Corporate Secretary 48 Filipino

-As of last birthday.
+^{}Age as of last birthday.

-No one of the aforesaid Officers has any substantial interest, direct or indirect, in the matters that were acted upon by the stockholders in their 2022 annual meeting; currently holds government position; or is connected with the government.
+No one of the aforesaid Officers:

+- 1. Has any substantial interest, direct or indirect, in the matters that were acted upon by the stockholders in their 2021 annual meeting;

+- 2. Currently holds government position;

+- 3. Is connected with the government.

 On August 23, 2022 Dr. Laya resigned as Chairman of the Bank in view of a BSP ruling that he cannot serve as Chairman at that time due to his being immediate past President of the Bank.
-He was forthwith elected Vice Chairman while Gen. Esperon was elected Chairman.
+He was forthwith elected Vice Chairman while Gen. Esperon was elected Chairman